xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Transport Programmability

-Figure 9 and Figure 10 show the design of Router-Reflectors (RR), XR Transport Controllers (XTC) and WAN Automation Engines (WAE).
+Figure 9 and Figure 10 show the design of Router-Reflectors (RR), Segment Routing Path Computation Element (SR-PCE) and WAN Automation Engines (WAE).
 High-Availability is achieved by device redundancy in the Aggregation and Core networks.